drBenway/pixi-vn-wiki/start/videos.md

 # Videos

-To make adding and managing videos on the canvas easier than pixi.js methods, Pixi’VN it has very basic functions for showing and managing videos.
+To make adding and managing videos on the canvas easier than pixi.js methods, Pixi’VN it has very basic functions for showing and managing videos. `CanvasVideo` is a class that extends [`CanvasImage`](/start/images.md), all the methods and properties of [`CanvasImage`](/start/images.md) can be used with `CanvasVideo` and all functions that work with images can work with videos.

 ## Show Video